distribution/distribution/docs/index.md

 ## Requirements

-The Registry is compatible with Docker engine version 1.6.0 or higher.
+The Registry is compatible with Docker engine **version 1.6.0 or higher**.
 If you really need to work with older Docker versions, you should look into the [old python registry](https://github.com/docker/docker-registry)

 ## TL;DR